 The right to vote in a free and fair election is the most basic civil right, one on which many of the other rights of the American people depend.
 Congress and the states can and should guarantee that every eligible individual is able to vote and that no one’s vote is stolen by fraud.

-- Amend the National Voter Registration Act of 1993 to allow states to purge individuals who have not voted in two federal elections as long as they have been sent written notice that they will be removed unless they contact election officials within a certain period of time.
+Amend the National Voter Registration Act of 1993 to Allow States to Purge Individuals Who Have Not Voted in Two Federal Elections.
+This should hinge on the provision that these individuals have been sent written notice that they will be removed unless they contact election officials within a certain period of time.

-- Require all individuals who register to vote to provide documentation establishing that they are U.S. citizens.
+Require All Individuals Who Register to Vote to Provide Documentation Establishing that They Are U.S. Citizens.
 States have an interest in preventing dilution of the votes of their citizens at the state level and must maintain citizen-only voting rolls for federal elections.
-When a state issues a driver’s license to a noncitizen who is in the country legally, the license should indicate on its face that the holder is not a U.S. citizen.
+When a state issues a driver’s license to a noncitizen who is in the country legally or illegally, the license should indicate on its face that the holder is not a U.S. citizen.

-- Require state and local election officials to verify the accuracy of new voter registration information against other available state and federal databases.
+Require State and Local Election Officials to Verify the Accuracy of New Voter Registration Information Against Other Available State and Federal Databases.
 Section 303 of the Help America Vote Act of 2001 (HAVA) requires states to coordinate their voter registration lists with “other agency databases” and to “verify the accuracy of the information provided on applications for voter registration.”
 Some election officials are not complying with this law and not verifying new voter registration information against other available databases such as Department of Motor Vehicles driver’s license records and Social Security Administration records.
-Only by implementing this requirement as a state law can legislators ensure that their state election officials will follow this common-sense requirement.
+Legislators should implement this requirement as a state law to ensure that their state election officials will follow this common-sense requirement.

-- Require that each state enter into agreements with other states, especially neighboring states, to compare voter registration lists to find voters who are registered in more than one state.
+Require that Each State Enter into Agreements with Other States, such as the Interstate Voter Registration Crosscheck Program Administered by the State of Kansas, to Compare Voter Registration Lists to Find Voters Who Are Registered in More than One State.
 Because there is no national voter registration list, it is relatively easy for individuals to register in more than one state without detection.
 Such agreements are critical to detecting and deterring double registration and possible double voting.

 - The federal and state governments have a shared responsibility to ensure the security and integrity of the election process.